 Hosting Options for SSL

 First, you can upgrade to our silver, gold or platinum hosting plan.
-These plans not only includes free SSL but many other advanced features that could significantly enhance your site's potential.
+These plans not only include free SSL but many other advanced features that could significantly enhance your site’s potential.
 But if our basic plans is still best for you, you can also purchase an SSL plan separately.

 We also offer an SSL add-on.
 This service provides a complete SSL certificate set-up for your site for a one-time fee of $175.
 Then just pay an annual maintenance fee of $100 to keep your certificate current and active.